 FreeeUp CEO Nathan Hirsch was on another great podcast recently, eCommerce Evolution with Brett Curry.

-In this episode of eCommerce Evolution, Nathan talks about scaling Amazon sales and workers.
-Brett draws out Nathan’s unique perspective on both Amazon and on building groups of eCommerce workers as they talk about FreeeUp and Portlight, Nathan’s million-dollar Amazon business.
+In this episode of eCommerce Evolution, Nathan talks about scaling Amazon sales and freelancers.
+Brett draws out Nathan’s unique perspective on both Amazon and on building groups of eCommerce freelancers as they talk about FreeeUp and Portlight, Nathan’s million-dollar Amazon business.

 Brett digs into some Amazon news and trends that entrepreneurs should pay attention to.
 These include: